Guruvendra-27/CyberSecurity/Cybersecurity-Projects/05-Incident-Response/Digital-Forensic/Memory-Acquisition/Procedure/Windows-Memory-Acquisition-Procedure/Memory Acquisition of Windows Using DumpIt Application.md

-# Memory Acquisition of Windows Using DumpIt Application Procedure
+# Memory Acquisition of Windows Using DumpIt Application

 ### Introduction